Axway/amplify-central/content/en/docs/integrate_with_central/custom_billing.md

 When the initial subscription invoice has never been paid and the consumer decided to terminate his subscription, the existing invoice is put in the **void** state.

+First check the event characteristics: `type=SubResourceUpdated` and `metadata.subsresource=status` and the specific for invoice: `state=void` and `status=pending`

-When receiving such event: `state=void` / `status=pending`, you can decide what to do on the billing Gateway.
+Then you can decide what to do on the billing Gateway.
 For instance, set the invoice as not collectible or completely delete it from the billing Gateway.

 Once done on the Billing Gateway, the corresponding invoice in Amplify Entreprise Marketplace needs to be updated to whichever status make sense `Success` or `Error` as follows: